Predictia/AQUA/docs/sphinx/source/adding_data.rst

         args:
           path: "{{CATALOG_DIR}}/yearly_SST/main.yaml"

 The last thing to do is to add grid infromation about the data to the `config/machines/levante/regrid.yaml` file.
-In the `source_grids:` section of the file we add the following entry:
+In the :doc:`source_grids` section of the file we add the following entry:

 .. code-block:: yaml